sharkdp/latex-report/README.md

 ./latex-report/bootstrap.sh main
 ```

 where `main` is the name of your desired root LaTeX file.
-This script will create initial `tex` files, a `fig` and `.dist` directory for figures and latex temporary files.
+This script will create initial `tex` files, a `fig` and `dist` directory for figures and LaTeX output files.
 It also creates a git repository with a `.gitignore` file.

 Editing
 -------